Our Lady of Medjugorje: Vicka Ivanković Mijatović

 Vicka Ivanković Mijatović is the oldest of the alleged seers, born in 1964, in Bijakovići, a village near Međugorje.
 She was 16 at the time of the alleged apparitions.
 She said she had daily apparitions, and on occasions two, three, four or five times a day.

 Vicka said that the Gospa dictated to her the details of her life on earth from January 1983 to April 1985.
 It filled up three notebooks.
 She said she prayed and talked with Our Lady and was given nine secrets.
 Her prayer mission, given by the Blessed Virgin Mary, is to pray for the sick.
 Vicka says that her daily apparitions have not yet stopped.

 According to Nikola Bulat, who examined Vicka's diaries for the commission, Tomislav Vlašić was the first spiritual guide of the seers and the chronicler of the apparitions.
 This chronicle covers the period from 11 August 1981 to 15 October 1983.
 Vicka said that some of her diaries were written by her sister and some she wrote.
-One of the controversies of the Međugorje phenomenon was her diary about the apparitions, which went public with or without her consent.
-She claimed that the copying of her diaries occurred without her knowledge or consent.

 She married Marijo Mijatović in 2002 and they have two children.
 The Mijatovićs live in a wall enclosed villa in Krehin Gradac near Medjugorje.